List of Diary of a Wimpy Kid characters: Chirag Gupta

 Chirag Gupta is one of Greg's schoolmates and a minor character in the books.
 He is characterized by his short stature.
 Although he and Greg are well-acquainted and generally amiable to one another, Greg started the "Invisible Chirag" prank in Rodrick Rules.
 During the summer the Gupta family were to move away but an unexplained alteration in their plans changed this.
 As a result, Chirag's classmates teasingly ignore his presence for days on end, which aggravates and shocks him.
 Greg is called into Mr. Roy's office and is severely reprimanded, but Mr. Roy gets the identity of the victim wrong.
-After Greg apologizes to a completely different student named Sharif, who does not understand why Greg is apologizing, Mr. Roy lets him go.
+After Greg apologizes to a completely different student named Sharif, who does not understand why Greg is apologizing, Mr. Roy lets him go without assigning him detention.
 However, after Susan gets a phone call from Chirag's father, she brings Greg to Chirag's house and orders him to apologize.
-Mr. Gupta is not impressed, but Chirag accepts the apology and forgives Greg.
+Although Mr. Gupta is not satisfied with Greg's apology, Chirag accepts it and forgives Greg.

 Later in The Last Straw, Greg and some other students started talking very quietly around Chirag to trick him into thinking he was going deaf.
-Chirag however told a teacher quickly because he didn't want the prank to escalate to the scale of the "Invisible Chirag" joke.
+Chirag however told a teacher quickly because he did not want the prank to escalate to the scale of the "Invisible Chirag" joke.

 In The Ugly Truth, when Greg brags to his classmates about his family hiring a maid, Chirag says that his family does not need a maid and is glad that his mother is there when he comes home from school.
 Later in the book, he gets invited to Jordan Jury's party, only to discover that he and other kids in his grade are being used as servants.

 Though Chirag has forgiven Greg and his fellow schoolmates for concocting the prank, Greg mentions in Cabin Fever that Chirag takes advantage of his family's non-observance of the Christmas holiday, and no obligation to behave for Santa Claus, to pick on Greg, and this is his most recent appearance.

 In the film series, Chirag's role is enhanced and he is a close friend of Greg and Rowley.
 He also plays a considerably more prominent role in these films, appearing in adaptations of books in which he is absent or hardly mentioned.
 He is portrayed by Karan Brar in the first three films and voiced by Veda Maharaj in the 2021 animated film, both American actors of Indian ancestry.
+Chirag in the Funbrain version has a different design with longer hair.